javatlacati/swiplwebtut/webspanish.md

 10 Handling The Back End
 ------------------------

 Your web application will presumably need a persistent store on the back end.
-You have a number of options.
+You have a number of opciones.

 SQL
 ~~~